Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 1) Why Dress Shoes Can Trigger Plantar Fasciitis

-Plantar fasciitis often improves with conservative steps like stretching, supportive shoes, and inserts or orthotics.
-The flip side is also true: shoes that are unsupportive, worn out, or too flat can keep the problem going.
+Plantar fasciitis often improves with conservative steps like stretching, supportive shoes, cushioning, and inserts or orthotics.
+The flip side is also true: unsupportive, worn-out, too-flat, or poorly fitted shoes can keep the problem going.

 That is why dress shoes can be trouble.
-Many of them have thin soles, poor arch support, almost no heel cushioning, and a fit that makes you grip with your toes just to keep the shoe on.
+Many formal shoes have thin soles, poor arch support, minimal heel cushioning, and a loose or narrow fit that makes you grip with your toes just to keep the shoe on.
 That is not elegance.
 That is your foot filing a formal complaint.

 Lisa’s line, earned the hard way: “I used to think cute flats were harmless.
 Then I limped through a whole event.
 Never again.”